Long29082003/witch_on_broomstick/README.txt

+Hi, I am a beginner in programming.
-This game is made as a small project to better learn JavaScript.
+This game is made as a small project for me to better learn JavaScript.
+All assets I used mainly come from OpenGameArt.org

 Below is the list and link to all free resources used in the game: